dannywillems/dannywillems/README.md

 Over the years, I also gained experiences in web and mobile development, DevOps and project managemenent.

-My current interests are research works on arithmetization-oriented cryptographic primitives efficient in zero-knowledge protocols and in standard CPU architectures, cybersecurity and low-level code optimisations.
-Nowadays, I like getting my hands dirty coding in C, OCaml and Rust.
-Constantly requiring to be in an intellectually stimulating environment.
+My current interest in cryptography is incrementally verifiable computation.
+I have been also interested in arithmetization-oriented cryptographic primitives.
+On my free-time I read about cybersecurity, low-level code optimisations, formal verification and mathmetics applied in physics.
+I also enjoy doing recreative mathematics.

 Regarding my personality, I am a curious person, I appreciate debating respectfully.
 I enjoy being surrounded by self-minded and respectful people, but I need to be in my world more than the average.